SergeyVinickiy/Cloudinary/README.md

 To run the project execute following commands:
--Go to project path in terminal (folder with pom file) -Run mvn clean
+*Go to project path in terminal (folder with pom file) *Run mvn clean
--Run mvn compile
+*Run mvn compile
--Run mvn test
+*Run mvn test

 You can find the test result in **assignment\TestReport**